raphaelsenn/lenet-1/README.md

 test  report - loss: 0.00811    error: 0.04933  missclassifications: 99
 ```

-These results match pretty mutch the results from the original paper.
-Maybie with some hyperparameter optimization we will fit them mutch better.
+These results match pretty much the results from the original paper.
+Maybie with some hyperparameter optimization (for the best learning rate) we could achive better results.

 ## Notes

+Im really to sure, that this is the actual "LeNet-1", but wikipedia says so.

+**"In 1989, Yann LeCun et al. at Bell Labs first applied the backpropagation algorithm to practical applications, and believed that the ability to learn network generalization could be greatly enhanced by providing constraints from the task's domain.
+He combined a convolutional neural network trained by backpropagation algorithms to read handwritten numbers and successfully applied it in identifying handwritten zip code numbers provided by the US Postal Service.
+This was the prototype of what later came to be called LeNet-1.[3]"**

-- They used in the paper *"9298 segmented numerals digitized from handwritten zip codes that appeared on U.S. mail passing through the Buffalo, NY post office. "*, i cant find this dataset anywere, so i simulated it using MNIST.
+They used *"9298 segmented numerals digitized from handwritten zip codes that appeared on U.S. mail passing through the Buffalo, NY post office. "*, i couldn't find this dataset in the internet, so i simulated it using MNIST.

-- For units in layer H1 that are one unit apart, theier receptive fields (in the input layer) are two pixels apart $ \rightarrow $ `Stride = 2` (same from H1 to H2)
+*"For units in layer H1 that are one unit apart, theier receptive fields (in the input layer) are two pixels apart"* $ \rightarrow $ `Stride = 2` (same from H1 to H2)

-- 1 Unit in H2.X with $X \in \{1, ..., 12\}$ has `8 * 5 * 5 = 200` inputs from eight of the $8 \times 8$ feature maps via the $5 \times 5$ kernels
+1 Unit in H2.X with $X \in \{1, ..., 12\}$ has `8 * 5 * 5 = 200` inputs from eight of the $8 \times 8$ feature maps via the $5 \times 5$ kernels

-- Not clear explanation how to select 8 of the 12 feature maps between H1 and H2, did it like @karpathy
+Not clear explanation how to select 8 of the 12 feature maps between H1 and H2, i did it like @karpathy

+No information about padding

-- No information about used hyperparameters (i.e. learning rate)
+No information about used hyperparameters (i.e. learning rate)

-- No information how bias was initialized (assume zero)
+No information how the bias was initialized (assumed to be zero)

-- They used MSE as a objective instead of cross-entropy
+They used mean squared error as a objective, instead of cross-entropy

-- I used one hot encoding on the targets, because of the MSE objective
+I one hot encoded the targets, because of the MSE objective

-- This Convolutional Neural Network is often called LeNet-1
+This Convolutional Neural Network is often called LeNet-1

 ## Insights about the Data